brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Controller"></a>Controller

 A <dfn>Controller</dfn> keeps enemies from engaging the party or fighting at full strength.
 Usually a function of spellcasters, but some martial characters can do this too.
-This usually involves taking enemies out of the fight, but can happen in other ways.
+This usually involves taking enemies out of the fight but can happen in other ways.

 Most pure spellcasting classes (especially Druid, Wizard, and Warlock) have control spells and can support a Controller build.
 Spellcasters with control spells can shut down an entire area of enemies, effectively removing them from battle until you're ready to deal with them.
 Some half-casters, such as an Oath of Redemption Paladin, have access to these spells too.
 Monks have access to Stunning Strike and can make terribly effective Controllers, albeit for one target at a time.